FlavorlessQuark/Advent_of_Code/README.md

 ## -2015- Hark how the bells...

-Attempting to learn LISP with these 25 exercises.
+Attempting to learn Java with these 25 exercises.

  - [ ] 1.
 Instructions unclear, santa was sent to outer space
  - [ ] 2.